Yakup3/ted-talk-api/README.md

 # TED talk API

 ## Description
 This is an API which returns TED talk related data.
+The data is read from tedtalk.json file.\
+Data is taken from https://www.kaggle.com/ashishjangra27/ted-talks \
 The URL: http://ted-talk-api.herokuapp.com

 ## How to use